wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 --- abstract

-This document defines an extension to the QUIC transport protocol which supports reporting multiple packet receive timestamps using a new ACK_EXTENDED frame type which can carry multiple optional fields.
+This document defines an extension to the QUIC transport protocol which supports reporting multiple packet receive timestamps for post-handshake packets.

 --- middle